|

 Aires in search of the teachers, like Gustavo Naveira, Martha Anthon, Armando Orzuza, El Indio, Pocho Pizzarro, Gustavo Russo, Mingo Pugliese, Julio Balmaceda , and Osvaldo Zotto, who

-could help him understand this phenomenon.
+could help him understand this

 Perhaps